heimrichhannot/contao-slick-bundle/README.md

 ### Setup

 1. Create an slick configuration under System -> Slick configuration.
-Please consider the slick-carousel documentation for informations about the different config options.
+Please consider the slick-carousel documentation for information about the different config options.
-2. Create an slick frontend module and select former created config.
-You also need to setup the news or event config for this module.
+2. Select the created config in a slick frontend module, a slick content element or in your list config (Misc -> Add slick).

 ### Slick theme